trinadhkantipudi/testing/README.md

-# testing from git to jenkins 123
+# testing from git to jenkins
+added secret text in jenkins